July 21, 2025 • min read

 - Fall risk increases → MSK claims rise

-- Strength drops → long-term care exposure grows
+- Strength drops → injury risk increases

-- Functional impairments → long-term disability risk
+- Functional impairments → long-term disability risk2

-- It increases fall risk by 60%
+- It increases fall risk by 60%4

 GLP-1s accelerate sarcopenia without a plan to prevent muscle loss, employers are setting themselves up for a second wave of downstream claims and costs.